Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/quizhide-queaster/rules/_index.md

 * The Hider may place the Clue Card before you any way they want.
 (On its own, on top of another, rotated, facedown, ...)
 * Then the Hider draws their hand back up to 5.

+Of course, the goal of the Hider is to provide Clues as to _where_ eggs may be hidden that will score you the most points.

 Now you take 3 actions.
 The possible actions are ...
 * **Walk**: move your pawn to an adjacent room (not diagonally).
 * **Search**: collect the egg underneath an obstacle in your current room.

+{{< rules-image src="gameplay.webp" alt="Example of a single Seeker turn (and how it might impact scoring at the end)." >}}

-For every 3 Clue Cards you receive, however, you must Search at least _once_.
+For every 3 Clue Cards you receive, however, you must have Searched at least _once_.

 If the Hider thinks there are no good eggs for a Player anymore, they can say so.
 The Player leaves the map: they get no more turns.

 Once every Seeker has received 3 Clue Cards, the Hider may **refresh their memory**.
 They pick 2 rows or columns and look at all remaining eggs there.

-@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}